GHopperMSK/schedule-manager/README.md

 5. Set default layout and style - there are many styles available to chose from and you can pick default.
 On the clients side, clients may override this value and get all calendars in their favorite style.
 6. Return calendar data via API

-#### The service components

-##### Loading Module
-A module that is responsible for loading calendars from a calendar provider.

-##### Functional requirements

-* Authenticate on a provider side
-* Get list of events and updates
-* Transform events into our Domain Models
-* Support text formatting (MarkDown)

-##### Customisation Module

-A module that is responsible for applying styles to calendars and form different layouts from Permanent Storage data.
-Returns result in one of folloving formats: json, image, iframe.

-##### Permanent Storage

-A place where all calendars data is stored and extracted from.

-##### Request Handler

-Transforms request query string into Customisation Module API calls.
-Performs data validation.

 ### Web site that provides a handy way to build calendars

 At this point we provide web based UI that may be used to create and customize calendars, set up permissions, see previews, etc. Clients will get a dashboard with their subscriptions.